microsoft/net-offloads/quic-encryption-offload.md

 The `Operation` field of each `NDIS_QUIC_CONNECTION` in the OID `InformationBuffer` array determines whether that connection is being added or removed.
 A single OID can therefore both add and remove connections.

 The `Status` field of each `NDIS_QUIC_CONNECTION` is an output from the miniport to reflect the result of trying to offload the connection.
 This allows for individual connections to succeed or fail, without failing the entire OID.
+The `NDIS_QUIC_CONNECTION` array output by a successful OID request must be identical in layout to the input array, i.e., connections must not be reordered or realigned, and identifying fields within each connection entry must be preserved.

 ## Sending Packets